“You Look Like A Mouse” And, “You Have Have Bird Eyes Baby!”

 A Devotional Thought from Song of Solomon 4:1

-Behold, thou art fair, my love; behold, thou art fair;
+Song of Solomon 4:1Behold, thou art fair, my love; behold, thou art fair;

 Thou hast doves’ eyes within thy locks:

 Thy hair is as a flock of goats, that appear from mount Gilead.
-Song of Solomon 4:1

 I suppose my problem comes from a vivid imagination with detailed pictures in my mind that I forget others can’t see.
-Let me give you an example.

-I had a boyhood infatuation for who I thought was the prettiest girl in the school.
-She was much shorter than me and had the cutest little nose, but what made her most special to me wasn’t her beauty but the sassy spirit within her.
-Here is where things went wrong.
+I had a boyhood infatuation, I thought she was the prettiest girl in the school.
+She was much shorter than me and had the cutest little nose but what made her most unique wasn’t her physical beauty but the sassy spirit within her.

-The presentation didn’t go like I had planned.
+The presentation didn’t go as planned.

-If only she could have understood what I meant by those words, how adorable I found the cartoon character and how her attitude drove my comparison more than her appearance, perhaps then she would have appreciated my attempt.
+If only she could have understood what I meant by those words, how adorable I found the cartoon character, and how her attitude drove my comparison more than her appearance, perhaps then she would have appreciated my attempt.

 I read the compliments of Solomon in his song with western eyes and think this guy is a lot like me.

-Here is another compliment that could possibly miss the mark.
+Here is another compliment that might possibly miss the mark.
 Every dove that I have seen has eyes that lack the diverse beauty and expression found in a beautiful women’s eyes.

 After the rains had ceased, Noah sent two birds to gauge the condition of their surroundings, a raven and a dove.
-The raven never returned because he was looking for any dead thing on which to feed but the dove was looking for something better, life.
-The diet of the dove pushed her to find seeds and insects and to look past the death and decomposition floating on the waters around her.
+The raven never returned because he was looking for something dead on which to feed but the dove was looking for something better, life.
+The diet of the dove pushed her to find plants and to look past the death and decomposition floating on the waters around her.

 Could the compliment of Solomon be that his love, like the dove, looks for life?

-I would encourage us all to have dove’s eyes and to labor for a beauty that exudes from within, to look for the good and turn away from the bad.
+I would encourage us all to have dove eyes and to labor for a beauty that exudes from within, to look for the good and turn away from the bad.